Online Master's Programs

 Please go here if you are interested in applying for one of our online master's programs.

-Students wishing to apply to the PhD program must provide the following:
+Students wishing to apply to the Ph.D. program must provide the following:

-1) An application fee
+1) An online application;

-3) Three letters of recommendation
+3) Three letters of recommendation;

-4) Scores from the GRE (Graduate Record Examination) General Test (UCI code: R4859)
+4) Scores from the GRE (Graduate Record Examination) General Test (UCI code: R4859).

-The CLS admissions committee considers every element of the application packet in order to evaluate the degree of fit between our program and the student’s goals, the student’s preparation for graduate study, and the likelihood of the student succeeding in our program.
-We admit students whose undergraduate degrees are in a wide range of fields (including Criminology, Criminal Justice, English, History, Philosophy, etc.) but it is important for applicants to be pursuing a research career (whether in policy or academia) in Criminology, Law and Society.
+The Criminology, Law and Society admissions committee considers every element of the application packet in order to evaluate the degree of fit between our program and the student’s goals, preparation for graduate study, and the likelihood of success in our program.
+We admit students whose undergraduate degrees are in a wide range of fields (including Criminology, Criminal Justice, English, History, Philosophy, etc.), but it is important for applicants to be pursuing a research career (whether in policy or academia) in Criminology, Law and Society.
 GPA, GRE scores, personal statement, prior experience (especially research, publications, and conference presentations) and letters of reference are considered in our assessment of candidate materials.

 For complete information on admissions requirements and the application process, visit the Graduate Division.

 Through UCI's Program in Law and Graduate Studies, students can concurrently earn a J.D. and Ph.D. in Criminology, Law and Society.
 Details about this program are available here.